tylerstillwater/graceful/README.md

 Graceful is a Go package enabling graceful shutdown of http.Handler servers.

+If you would like to discuss Graceful, or any of our other open source projects, please join our [HipChat Open Source Channel](http://www.hipchat.com/gXWgwTtX2)

 ## Usage

 Usage of Graceful is simple.
 Create your http.Handler and pass it to the `Run` function: